Beach Locations

 Playa El Palmar

-El Palmar is Ixtapa’s most popular beach that stretches approximately 2 Km. along the hotel zone.
-It is lined by high-rise hotel and condominium complexes and the waves usually pound thunderingly into the sandy shore.
+El Palmar is Ixtapa’s most popular beach stretching approximately two kilometers along the hotel zone.
+High-rise hotel and condominium complexes line the beach and the thundering waves usually pound into the sandy shore.
 Care should be exercised when entering the water here as the open ocean waves and currents can be powerful.
-Public beach access points are located next to the Barcelo Hotel, the Posada Real Hotel and by the Beach Club.
+Public beach access points are located next to the Barcelo Hotel, the Posada Real Hotel, and the Beach Club.

 Vista Hermosa

-It is a small private beach in front of and accessible through Las Brisas Hotel.
-The elevators ofthe Brisas make it easy to access the beach.
-It has a few hundred yards of white sandy beach and open ocean.
-There is a poolside restaurant that serves food and refreshments.
+It is a small private beach in front of and accessible through Las Brisas Ixtapa Hotel.
+The elevators of Las Brisas make it easy to access the beach.
+The white, sandy beach stretches a few hundred yards and is fronted by open ocean.
+A poolside restaurant serves food and refreshments.
 There are a few condominium and residential projects in this area.

 Ixtapa Island

 Ixtapa Island, also known as Isla Grande, is located across from Playa Quieta.
-It has a collection of beautiful beaches (Cuachalalate, Varadero, Coral and Carey, or Sacrificio) that are excellent for all kinds of water sports and snorkeling in particular.
+It has a collection of beautiful beaches (Cuachalalate, Varadero, Coral, and Carey, or Sacrificio) that are excellent for all kinds of water sports and snorkeling in particular.
 There are small restaurants on the beaches where you can find refreshments and seafood.
-You can purchase a round trip boat ride from the pier of Playa Quieta to the island for approximately $3 USD.
+You can purchase a round trip boat ride from the pier of Playa Quieta to the island at very reasonable cost.

-These growing beach communities are located 15 Km.north of Ixtapa-Zihuatanejo.
-There is much vegetation and palm groves, 3 Km. of great unspoiled beach and it is a relatively quite area.
-Access is through the town of Buena Vista on Mex.
-Federal Highway 200.
+These growing beach communities are located 15 kilometers north of Ixtapa-Zihuatanejo.
+There are lush vegetation, palm groves, and three kilometers of great, unspoiled beach.
+Access is through the town of Buena Vista on Mexican Federal Highway 200.

 Troncones and Manzanillo Bay